keplerlab/enhant/docs/source/chrome_extension_usage/power_mode.rst

   :align: center

   Power mode icon active in the toolbar

+If you want to change the transcription language setting for the host side (via microphone) and guest side (via tab audio), you can select English (US) or English (IN) from the drop down.
+Hit 'Apply' to save the changes.
+English (IN) would be used only if the Google Cloud Speech to Text transcription service is run in the background.

 For advanced developers, who want to change ports during local deployment or host the Docker application remotely, the ‘Server’ textbox can be used to input the URL.
 Hit ‘Apply’ to persist the changes.